ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-71.md

 - Basic Access Token – IUA conformal access token authorizing access to the EPR end-points which are NOT protected by the EPR role and attribute based authorization (i.e. for the CH:PIXm endpoints).
 - Extended Access Token – IUA conformal access token for the EPR endpoints which are protected by the EPR role and attribute based authorization (i.e. for the MHD endpoints).

 An mHealth App in the SMART Standalone Launch sequence SHALL perform the transaction first to get basic access to the Swiss EPR.
 This requires user authentication as well as the user consent, allowing the mHealth App to access the Swiss EPR and perform transactions on behalf of the user.
-The IUA Authorization Server MAY present a User Interface for the user to authenticate and provide user consent, or by validating against data stored at app registration time.
+The IUA Authorization Server SHALL present a User Interface for the user to authenticate and provide user consent, or by validating against data stored at app registration time.

 Once the mHealth App is authorized, it may launch other embedded mHealth Apps (or views) using the SMART EHR Launch Sequence.
 In this case, the embedded app inherits the basic access authorization from the launching app<sup><a href="#1">1</a></sup> and may retrieve extended access token for EPR endpoints protected by the EPR role and attribute based authorization (e.g. to retrieve documents).